zaidalmahmoud/Cyber-threat-forecast/README.md

 Code of paper "A holistic and proactive approach to forecasting cyber threats and trend analysis".

-**This project contains univariate and multivariate implementation of Bayesian Long short-term memory (B-LSTM) for forecasting cyber-threats**.
+**This project contains univariate and multivariate implementation of Bayesian Long short-term memory (B-LSTM) for forecasting cyber-threats 3 years in advance**.

 # Project overview